 Diamond Reports

-It becomes immediately obvious why it is important to get a diamond report from a reputable laboratory when you purchase a green diamond.
+With the arrival of lab grown and colour enhanced green diamonds on the market it becomes immediately obvious why it is important to get a diamond report from a reputable laboratory when you purchase a green diamond.
 Especially for coloured diamonds we recommend getting you diamond report from the GIA - The GIA is recognised worldwide as the leading laboratory for grading diamonds.
 The diamond report will confirm whether your gem is natural, enhanced, or lab created.

 Green Diamonds at DesignYard